svuillaume/forticnapp-agent-in-ECS/acf.md

 └── generateReport() → FLAGGED ✓
 ```

----

-## 5. Conclusion: Value of Each Approach
+## Conclusion: Value of Each Approach

-- **ACF** is valuable for a comprehensive understanding of how vulnerable libraries touch your codebase in supported languages.
-Ideal for planning patches and prioritization.
+**ACF** is valuable for comprehensive understanding of how vulnerable libraries touch your codebase in supported languages.
+It's ideal for planning patches and prioritization.

-- **AVD** is valuable for risk reduction in live systems, focusing on what is actually used and exposed to potential exploitation.
+**AVD** is valuable for risk reduction in live systems, focusing on what is actually used and exposed to potential exploitation.

 ### Best Practice

-Combining both approaches gives the full picture—you see both the potential impact and the real-world exposure, allowing for smarter security decisions.
+Combining both approaches provides the full picture.
+You see both the potential impact and the real-world exposure, enabling smarter security decisions.
+This integrated approach helps security teams reduce alert noise while ensuring no critical vulnerabilities are overlooked.